Companies

 Why I Joined

 Since POMDP is actually my own company, I did not really "join" it, but instead resurrected it for a new idea.
 I started the POMDP company years before for consulting work, but now used it to advance a game idea I had been thinking about since 2017.
 This idea was for an online word game which I named Plates Across America®.
-I've been developing this in my spare time trying to get some traction with the small bootstrap budget I have from the past consulting work.
+I developed this in my spare time and got some traction with the small bootstrap budget I had from past consulting work.

 Current Status

-In mid-2023 I decided on a pivot with the game.
+I decided on a pivot with the original game.
 Though thousands of people had played it, only a few dozen were willing to pay for it.
 With the accumulated feedback and a fair bit of hindsight, I conceived of a new version of the game which focused on the core game play features and which would open it up to a broader audience.
 I needed to build this new version from the ground up as it would include a true mobile app version for iOS and Android devices.
-As of mid 2024, I had a working "alpha" version of the game and was working toward refining and releasing it to the public.
-The upcoming game will be named Words Across America™.
+As of mid 2024, I had released the first version of the new game: Words Across America™.

 RVshare